runxel/GDL-sublime/README.md

 But wait!
 There's more!
 Activate a well aligned color scheme by modifying the syntax specific preferences file, which you can find using the menu item `Preferences -> Settings - More -> Syntax Specific – User`, after you set the syntax to `GDL` for the current file.

-There a 2 different color schemes at choice: A dark and light one. _I muchly recommend the dark one for fatigue-proof coding!_
+There are 2 different color schemes at choice: A dark and a light one. _I muchly recommend the dark one for fatigue-proof coding!_

 Copy _one_ of these into the new file and save: